ChinmayGopal931/UniStorm/README.md

 1. Compile circuits to generate circuit artifacts
 2. Perform a powers of tau ceremony
-3. Generate zkey and verifier Solidity smart contract
+3. Generate proving and verification keys `/circuit_artifacts` and `src/Verifier.sol`

 These three steps are written as bash commands in the [makefile](https://github.com/chinmaygopal931/UniStorm/blob/main/makefile).
 Run the following to perform these steps: